access2praveen/RestAPI_Challenge/README.md

 features\steps\code.py - File where the actual functions are written

-features\woolies.feature - File Describes the Features
+features\woolies.feature - File Describes the Features, Scenario Outline , Where you can pass ( weekdays, post code, number of days) as variables

 environment.py - File where the environment variables (global variables) are defined